Design Thinking and the Design Process - What's the Difference?

 What is the Mindset of a nurse?
 To be caring.
 A firefighter?
 A public servant.
 Police/Military?
 Protecter.

-In summary, my take on this exploration is this:
+In summary, my take on this exploration is as follows:

 Design Thinking is a mindset.
 A mind that is set on creating new and useful things.

 The Design Process is a set of steps one follows.
-It is a collection of steps that are specific to an individual or organization and its unique needs, that have been built to increase the production of invention.
+It is a collection of steps that are specific to an individual or organization and its unique needs and built to increase the production of invention.